๐Ÿ’ป Unit 1 Project: Digital Receipt

 • Assign an order number between 1 and 100 (inclusive).

-6. Update the receipt printout to include:
+3. Update the receipt printout to use the variables for:

 • Order number